 Head of Emerging Technologies, Lockheed Martin

-Building Spacecrafts with ARShelley Peterson, a Lockheed Martin Emerging Tech Lead, has become a valuable Silicon Valley source, diving into the rapidly evolving augmented reality and wearables market to integrate emerging technologies with Lockheed Martin applications.
+Building Spacecrafts with ARShelley Peterson, a Lockheed Martin Emerging Tech Lead, has become a valuable Silicon Valley source, diving into the rapidly evolving market for augmented reality and wearables to integrate emerging technologies with Lockheed Martin applications.

 Associate Editor, MIT Technology ReviewErin Winick is the associate editor of the future of work at MIT Technology Review.
 She's particularly interested in automation and advanced manufacturing, spurring from her background in mechanical engineering.
 She produces MIT Technology Review's future of work e-mail newsletter, Clocking In, which takes a daily look at how technology is impacting the workplace.
 Before joining the publication, Erin worked as a freelance science writer, founded the 3-D printing company Sci Chic, and interned at the Economist.

 Fellow, Harvard Kennedy School